Term: Rule of Thirds

 Some images use more than one point or line of the rule of thirds, while others will only apply a single line or point to their composition, and let other elements in the image fall wherever they may.

-How to break the rule of thirds
+How and when to break the rule of thirds

 Of all the “rules” in photography, the rule of thirds is one of the easiest to successfully break.
 Framing an image so that subjects or lines don’t fall on the rule of thirds areas can still create a successful image, as long as the lines and other elements in the image do create a strong overall image, and capture the viewer’s eye using other methods such as leading lines, contrast, color, symmetry, etc.